 Here are some prompts for your LinkedIn posts:

 - What are you working on or preparing for?

 - What are you looking forward to? (for example, an event or presentation)

-- What are some of your key takeaways from an event/ webinar you recently attended?
+- What are some of your key takeaways from an event or webinar you recently attended?

-- What piece of content has inspired you and why?
+- What piece of content or thought leadership has inspired you and why?

-- Do you have a question about a recent piece of industry news?
+- Do you have a question about a recent piece of industry-specific news?